mamamia5x/C-Basic/README.md

 ## What are some commands?
 __________________________
 Currently, it only has 2 commands (3 including the end one).
 These commands are "say" and "wait" (wait doesn't work that good).
 The last command is "iamdone", it simply ends the program.
+These are the official commands, you can probably find other commands (or make your own) which you should share in the forum.

 ## How do I use it?
 ___________________